Natural Heartworm Prevention & Support

 According to the American Heartworm Society, "Clinical signs of heartworm disease may not be recognized in the early stages, as the number of heartworms in an animal tends to accumulate gradually over a period of months and sometimes years and after repeated mosquito bites.
 Recently infected dogs may exhibit no signs of the disease.
 In contrast, heavily infected dogs may eventually show clinical signs, including a mild, persistent cough, reluctance to move or exercise, fatigue after only moderate exercise, reduced appetite and weight loss."

 In cats, adult worms can develop, but they cannot reproduce; they take about 9 months to mature, and they tend to live only a year or two.
 However, adult heartworms are about a foot long, so it only takes 1 or 2 to fill up a cat's tiny heart and cause serious problems.

 As it turns out, cats have pretty good defenses of their own.
 In 80% of cases, the cat's own immune system kills the larvae and clears the infection.
 Nevertheless, microfilaria can still cause significant inflammation in the lungs, even in cats who never show any signs of infection.
 Feline heartworms may be commonly misdiagnosed as asthma or bronchitis, when it is actually Heartworm Associated Respiratory Disease (HARD).
 Also, for the 20% of cats who do become persistently infected, severe respiratory and/or cardiac disease can occur.

 Treatment of a mature heartworm infection can be very dangerous.
-When the arsenic-based drug is given to an infected dog, the massive die-off of the worms can cause severe inflammation and even respiratory failure.
-Not all dogs survive treatment.
-Clearly, prevention is the best option!
+When the arsenic-based drug is given to an infected dog, the massive die-off of the worms may cause severe inflammation and even respiratory failure.
+Not all dogs survive this process.
+Accordingly, prevention is the best option!

 Alternatively, many veterinarians advocate simply giving the regular heartworm preventative to kill off any microfilaria already present and keep newly deposited larvae from developing, while waiting for the adult worms to die.
 This may be a more practical alternative for cats, or for dogs that do not have a severe infestation.

 Seasonal vs. year-round heartworm prevention